davedoesdemos/DataLakeInADay/Lab5/Lab5.md

 </tr>
 <tr>
 <td width="60%">Repeat this to set quantity to whole number, and price each to decimal number and currency.
-Next, click on aggrItemDate and then click "is hidden" in the properties pane</td>
+Next, click on aggrCityDate and then click "is hidden" in the properties pane</td>
 <td width="40%"><img src="images/hidden.png" /></td>
 </tr>
 </table>